How to order the best fish in Spain

 A wonderful choice of shiny fresh fish; Mercat de l’Olivar in Palma de Mallorca

 • Bacalao: cod.
 Try kokotxas (cocochas) de bacalao – cod cheeks – a Basque speciality.
-Try bacalao al pil-pil, also a typical dish from the Basque Country.
+Or try bacalao al pil-pil, also a typical dish from the Basque Country.
 The pil-pil sauce is made with olive oil, garlic and a little chili.
 There’s also a great Spanish tradition of salted cod, especially in the north, but you can buy it here on the Costa Blanca in any market.

 • Bacoreta*: tunny/little tunny